ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 ### What is a "tarpit"

-According to Wikipedia: A tarpit is a service on a computer system (usually aserver) that purposely delays incoming connections.
+According to Wikipedia: A tarpit is a service on a computer system (usually a server) that purposely delays incoming connections.
 The concept is analogous with a tar pit, in which animals can get bogged down and slowly sink under the surface, like in a swamp.